equinor/modelshare/README.md

 Note that the _repository.root_ parameter points to a repository that has been created for test and demo purposes.
 It has a _.passwd_ file with a list of users that have access.
-You can edit the file and it will reload automatically while the application is running.
-Try logging in as _admin@equinor.com_.
+You can edit the file and it will reload automatically while the application is running if this method of authentication is used.

 Note that when testing e-mail features, the e-mail address should be a working one, unless you have set up i.e. MailHog.